taufik-nurrohman/parsedown-extra-plugin/README.md

 ### Automatic Figure Elements

-Every image markup that appears alone in a paragraph will be automatically converted into a figure element with a caption in it as long as the image element has a `title` attribute that is not empty.
+Every image markup that appears alone in a paragraph will be converted into a figure element automatically.

 ~~~ .php
 $Parsedown->figuresEnabled = true;